 - Prepare the crust as directed on the package and let cool.

 - Beat the whipping cream until soft peaks form.
 Beat in the vanilla and the sugar.
 Fold in the pineapple.
 Set aside.

-- In a second bowl, beat the butter and 2 cups confectioners’ sugar until creamy.
+- In a second bowl, beat the butter and 2 confectioners’ sugar until creamy.
 Beat in the vanilla, egg and salt.